Ryan-Marchildon/gaussian-state-sim/README.md

 ```

 Documentation of the library's objects, methods, and functions are found within **GaussianStateTools.py**.
 For a more thorough example of how to use the library, see **Example.py**.
+You can also view a demo on my website [here](http://rpmarchildon.com/python-toolkit-for-gaussian-state-evolution/).

 This code has been written and tested for Gaussian states up to N=3 modes.
 Some present limitations and
 room for community contributions: